The Five Best Laptops for Engineering Students

 That’s where these reviews come in!
 The goal here is to cover some of the most dependable options on the market, whether you’re looking for the best laptop for civil engineering students or the best laptop for computer engineering students (and everything in between).
 Take a look below at five of the best computing solutions on the market for engineering students and why you should consider them.

 In addition to the above, Dell’s Inspiron 15 gaming option also comes standard with 16GB of DDR4 memory (2666MHz) and can be expanded to fit a maximum of 32GB in case you find you need an extra boost.
-It’s 15.6” LED display offers full, rich hues while its graphics processor, an NVIDIA GeForce GTX 1050 Ti card with 4GB of dedicated GDDR5 video RAM, ensures that even graphics-intensive applications run smoothly.
+Its 15.6” LED display offers full, rich hues while its graphics processor, an NVIDIA GeForce GTX 1050 Ti card with 4GB of dedicated GDDR5 video RAM, ensures that even graphics-intensive applications run smoothly.
 It also comes with both an SSD (128 GB) and a SATA (1 TB) hard drive that offers plenty of storage for your assignments and applications alike.
+This one is our top pick in Best Laptops for Engineering.

 Best Laptop for Mechanical Engineering Students

 Finally, the laptop comes with 16GB of DDR4 memory and a 15.6” IPS display.
-The machine also offers an eye-catching metal chassis and is VR ready so you can jump into gaming in your spare time.
+The machine also offers an eye-catching metal chassis and is VR-ready so you can jump into gaming in your spare time.
+This one is the first runner-up in Best Laptops for Engineering.

 Best Laptop for College Engineering Students

 The graphics processor on the ASUS VivoBook K570 is a fairly standard NVIDIA GeForce GTX 1050 with 4GB of dedicated video RAM.
 It’s not the most powerful card, but it’s also not the worst.
 The laptop comes with plenty of storage, offering both an SSD (256GB) and an HDD (1 TB).
 It also provides some cool “extras”, like a fingerprint reader to keep your data safe.
-It’s 15.6” FHD display is an IPS-level display and offers intense saturation and clarity, making it an excellent option for both schoolwork and gaming.
+Its 15.6” FHD display is an IPS-level display and offers intense saturation and clarity, making it an excellent option for both schoolwork and gaming.
+This one is the second runner-up in Best Laptops for Engineering.

 Best Laptop for Engineering Students Looking for the Best Display

 The Razer Blade Stealth really shines when it comes to its build.
 Its chassis, for example, comes from aircraft-grade aluminum and gives the laptop an exceptionally sleek form.
 It’s also the lightest laptop on this list, coming in at just under three pounds.
-Its display is also by far the most impressive, with a QHD+ 13.3” touchscreen display and a 3200x1800 resolution.
+Its display is also by far the most impressive, with a QHD+ 13.3” touchscreen display and a 3200×1800 resolution.
 The laptop is also integrated with Razer’s Chroma software, offering an impressive level of control over the laptop’s backlit keyboard.
 It might not be the most practical engineering laptop, but it’s one of the most visually impressive.
+This one is the third runner-up in Best Laptops for Engineering.

 Best Laptop for Engineering Students on a Budget

-How to Pick the Best Laptop for College Engineering Students
+How to Pick the Best Laptops for Engineering Students

 Wondering how to pick the best laptop for your needs?
 Let’s take a look at some of the most important factors to keep in mind when making your decision.